FunkyKingston/heroku-tensorflow-serving-deployment/README.md

 # heroku-tensorflow-serving-deployment

-This repo demonstrates *TensorFlow Serving with Docker*, including deploying the given Docker container to Heroku.
-Deploying to Heroku requires some slight changes from the standard TensorFlow Serving getting started example (at https://www.tensorflow.org/tfx/serving/docker).
-Specifically, we need to use the *$PORT* that Heroku provides (as per described at https://devcenter.heroku.com/articles/runtime-principles#web-servers).
+This repo demonstrates *TensorFlow Serving with Docker*, including deploying the given Docker image to Heroku.
+Deploying to Heroku requires some slight changes from the standard TensorFlow Serving "getting started example" (at https://www.tensorflow.org/tfx/serving/docker).
+Specifically, we need to use the *$PORT* environment variable that Heroku provides (as per described at https://devcenter.heroku.com/articles/runtime-principles#web-servers).

 Inside the TensorFlow Serving Docker image, the *tensorflow_model_server* will be started and it will listen to requests.
 These are *predict requests*, sent to a particular machine learning model that is hosted by the model server.
 The job of the model is to output a prediction, based on the (json-formatted) input data that it receives.